Sudarsky's gas giant classification: Class I: Ammonia clouds

 Gaseous giants in this class have appearances dominated by ammonia clouds.
 These planets are found in the outer regions of a planetary system.
 They exist at temperatures less than about 150 K. The predicted Bond albedo of a class I planet around a star like the Sun is 0.57, compared with a value of 0.343 for Jupiter and 0.342 for Saturn.
 The discrepancy can be partially accounted for by taking into account non-equilibrium condensates such as tholins or phosphorus, which are responsible for the coloured clouds in the Jovian atmosphere, and are not modelled in the calculations.

 The temperatures for a class I planet requires either a cool star or a distant orbit.
 The former may mean the star(s) are too dim to be visible, where the latter may mean the orbits are so large that their effect is too subtle to be detected until several observations of those orbits' complete "years" (cf. Kepler's third law).
 The increased mass of superjovians would make them easier to observe, however a superjovian of comparable age to Jupiter would have more internal heating, which could push it to a higher class.

-As of 2015, 47 Ursae Majoris c and d could be Class I planets.
-Upsilon Andromedae e and 55 Cancri d may also be Class I planets.

 Class II: Water clouds

-Gaseous giants in class II are too warm to form ammonia clouds; instead their clouds are made up of water vapor.
+Gaseous giants in class II are too warm to form ammonia clouds; instead their clouds are made up of water ice.
 These characteristics are expected for planets with temperatures below around 250 K (−23 °C; −10 °F).
 Water clouds are more reflective than ammonia clouds, and the predicted Bond albedo of a class II planet around a Sun-like star is 0.81.
 Even though the clouds on such a planet would be similar to those of Earth, the atmosphere would still consist mainly of hydrogen and hydrogen-rich molecules such as methane.

-Examples of possible class II planets: HD 45364 b and HD 45364 c, HD 28185 b, Gliese 876 b, Upsilon Andromedae d, 55 Cancri f, 47 Ursae Majoris b, PH2b, Kepler-90 h, HD 10180 g.
+Sudarsky et al. listed Epsilon Eridani b, Upsilon Andromedae d, and 55 Cancri Ad as possible Class II planets.